boazbk/crypto/lec_14_zero_knowledge.md

 Thus it would be wonderful if we could "compile" a protocol that is secure with respect to passive attacks into one that is secure with respect to active ones.
 As was first shown by Goldreich, Micali, and Wigderson, zero knowledge proofs yield a very general such compiler.
 The idea is that all parties prove in zero knowledge that they follow the protocol's specifications.
-Normally, such proofs might require the parties to reveal their secret inputs, hence violating security, but zero knowledge precisely guarantees that we can verify correct behaviour without access to these inputs.
+Normally, such proofs might require the parties to reveal their secret inputs, hence violating security, but zero knowledge precisely guarantees that we can verify correct behavior without access to these inputs.

 ## Defining and constructing zero knowledge proofs